 The relationship between business and politics is a topic often met with cynicism.
 The Convservatives are criticised for being in the pockets of wealthy businessman, many of whom contribute heavily to their party coffers.?

+Labour, on the other hand, was accused at the last election of being too ?anti-business? for not doing enough to understand the needs of employers.?
+Getting the balance right is a challenge faced by all politicians and, as transparency increases and the public look on aghast at what appears to be corporate tax avoidance on an industrial scale by global companies, the issue is getting more attention once again.
+At a basic level, the reality is that dialogue and mutual understanding between business and politics is essential and inevitable.
+Businesses are the drivers of the economy, employing people, paying tax and delivering so many of the services on which we all rely.?
 And so long as businesses are taxed, regulated and asked to make a positive contribution to society, there will always be the need for business insight to explain what the implications of decisions made by politicians may be.
 There is sometimes a view amongst the public that politicians live and work in their own bubble and that they are out of touch with the world that surrounds them.
 In my view people who run businesses are well placed to bring politicians down to earth and give them insight into the real economy.
 Read more about the London mayor vote:

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.

 Any cookies that may not be particularly necessary for the website to function and is used specifically to collect user personal data via analytics, ads, other embedded contents are termed as non-necessary cookies.
 It is mandatory to procure user consent prior to running these cookies on your website.